open-telemetry/opentelemetry-dotnet-instrumentation/docs/DESIGN.md

 The injection of the OpenTelemetry .NET SDK and any source instrumentation brings the risk of assembly version conflicts.
-This issue is more likely with the [NuGet package System.Diagnostic.DiagnosticSource](https://www.nuget.org/packages/System.Diagnostics.DiagnosticSource/) since it contains the [Activity type](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.activity?view=net-5.0) used by the OpenTelemetry .NET API to represent a span.
+This issue is more likely with the [NuGet package System.Diagnostic.DiagnosticSource](https://www.nuget.org/packages/System.Diagnostics.DiagnosticSource/) and its dependencies since it contains the [Activity type](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.activity?view=net-5.0) used by the OpenTelemetry .NET API to represent a span.
 This package, previously released by Microsoft, is already used by various applications.
 Two issues can arise from incorrect versioning: